-Amid a large Saigon, these 4 little towns not only attracts the curiosity of visitors but also diversifies the city’s culture.
+Amid a large Saigon, these 4 little towns not only attract the curiosity of visitors but also diversify the city’s culture.

 Once you arrive in these little towns, you will surely feel the unique features that the places give you.